79th Infantry Division (United States): Combat chronicle

-The division was activated at Camp Pickett, Virginia on 15 June 1942.
-It participated in the Tennessee Maneuver Area, after which it moved to Camp Laguna near Yuma, Arizona, where it trained in the desert.
+After basic training, it participated in exercises in the Tennessee Maneuver Area, after which it moved to Camp Laguna near Yuma, Arizona, where it trained in the desert.
 It was then ordered to Camp Phillips, Kansas for training in winter conditions.
 At the beginning of April 1944, the division reported to the port of embarkation at Camp Myles Standish, Massachusetts.

 The division arrived in Liverpool on 17 April and began training in amphibious operations.
 After training in the United Kingdom from 17 April 1944, the 79th Infantry Division landed on Utah Beach, Normandy, 12–14 June and entered combat 19 June 1944, with an attack on the high ground west and northwest of Valognes and high ground south of Cherbourg Naval Base.
 The division took Fort du Roule after a heavy engagement and entered Cherbourg, 25 June.
 It was around this time that Corporal John D. Kelly and First Lieutenant Carlos C. Ogden, both of the 314th Infantry Regiment, were awarded the Medal of Honor.
 It held a defensive line at the Ollonde River until 2 July 1944 and then returned to the offensive, taking La Haye du Puits in house-to-house fighting, 8 July.
 On 26 July, the 79th attacked across the Ay River, took Lessay, crossed the Sarthe River and entered Le Mans, 8 August, meeting only light resistance.
 The advance continued across the Seine, 19 August.
 Heavy German counterattacks were repelled, 22–27 August, and the division reached the Therain River, 31 August.
 Moving swiftly to the Franco-Belgian frontier near St. Amand (east of Lille), the division was then moved to XV Corps in eastern France, where it encountered heavy resistance in taking Charmes in street fighting, 12 September.
 The 79th cut across the Moselle and Meurthe Rivers, 13–23 September, cleared the Forêt de Parroy in a severe engagement, 28 September – 9 October, and attacked to gain high ground east of Emberménil, 14–23 October, when it was relieved, 24 October.